ZakaHaceCosas/ZakaHaceCosas/README.md

-I've temporarily made this profile private for personal reasons, it will be reverted soon.
+I've temporarily made this profile private for personal reasons, it will be reverted once possible.
+Note I will continue to contribute code, just more discretely.
+Also, my biggest projects were moved to dedicate GitHub organizations instead of living under my personal user.

 My portfolio website was also hidden and replaced with a redirect to this page.

+Thanks for understanding.

 <!--
 # Good morning, afternoon, or night, or whenever you're here.<br />I'm [Zaka](https://zakahacecosas.github.io) and I Make Stuff ;]